Ekaterina Maximova: Career

 She was known to decline roles she felt unable to perform, which earned her the sobriquet "Madame No".
 She did this because she did not believe in herself and her skills.
 She always questioned herself if she was good enough to dance even better than before.
 She had a very few interviews in her entire life and always stressed that she was a hardworking ballerina permanently trying to improve her skills.
 She could keep a very high level of performance and youthful dancing style through her 40-year career In 2003 she wrote her autobiography and named it "Madame No".

 Maximova danced many duets with Vladimir Vasiliev, who is regarded by some as one of the greatest male dancers of all time.
-They took part in numerous Bolshoi ballet tours in USA, Canada, Austria, Belgium, Denmark, France, Great Britain, Italy, Netherlands, Australia, Argentine, Japan, and dozens of other countries in the world as well as in a Kirov Ballet (now Mariinsky Ballet) tour in Paris, France.
+They took part in numerous Bolshoi ballet tours in USA, Canada, Austria, Belgium, Denmark, France, Great Britain, Italy, Netherlands, Australia, Argentina, Japan, and dozens of other countries in the world as well as in a Kirov Ballet (now Mariinsky Ballet) tour in Paris, France.
 She was one of the Bolshoi stars who danced in the last program presented at the old Metropolitan Opera House on Thirty-ninth Street and Broadway on 8 May 1966.
 Maximova and Vasiliev started dancing abroad as guest stars in 1978.
 Fortunately, many of their performances have been preserved on film and prove a lasting testament to one of the greatest ballet partnerships in the history of dance.
 Among her other ballet partners were M. Liepa, M. Lavrovsky, and A. Bogatyrev.

+She last performed on the ballet stage in 1999.